Antioxidants and their protective role against free radicals

 • It can provide many health benefits, including reducing the risk of chronic diseases, improving immune function, and providing anti-ageing effects.

 Antioxidants are crucial in maintaining good health by protecting the body against free radicals and their harmful effects.
-By eating a diet rich in antioxidant-rich foods and leading a healthy lifestyle, you can help to support your body’s natural defences and reduce your risk of chronic diseases.
-Incorporating various antioxidant-rich foods into your diet is a simple and effective way to support your overall health and well-being.
+By eating a diet filled with antioxidant-rich foods, you can support your body’s natural defences.

 Related Posts